top of page

 Best Time of Day

-• Early morning, after the dew has dried
+• Early morning, after the dew has dried is ideal.

 Best Time in the Plant’s Life Cycle